 Best Meat-Alternative: Super Natural Simple: Whole-Food, Vegetarian Recipes for Real Life

 Includes nutritional advice

 Some content already published online

 Best-selling cookbook author Heidi Swanson is back with a new roundup of meals that don’t require a lot of time or ingredients to make.
-Frugal vegetarians and flexitarians will appreciate her low-maintenance approach to preparing nutrient-dense drinks, breakfasts, snacks, lunches, dinners, and desserts.
+Frugal vegetarians and flexitarians will appreciate her low-maintenance approach to preparing drinks, breakfasts, snacks, lunches, dinners, and desserts.
 Good recipes to break in this book include the dirty chai baked oatmeal, puffed rice party mix, California blender cookies, red-spiced tempeh with broccoli, and beet and feta socca.

 Number of Recipes: 120 | Pages: 288

 Prolific baker Zoë François lets her expert skills and Magnolia Network flair shine in her first solo book.
 The introductory sections are packed with very helpful explanations for beginners related to separating eggs, making vanilla extract, and selecting oils and flours.
 Once the perusal of those initial pages is complete, getting started on creating a François-original, like raspberry Charlotte royal, blueberry muffin cake, and coconut candy bar cake, should be a cinch.

 Number of Recipes: More than 85 | Pages: 275